Ignatius Jones: From Pardon Me Boys to Monica and the Moochers

-Later career: events director
+Later career

-Ignatius Jones with David Atkins, were the creative directors for the 2000 Sydney Olympics Opening and Closing Ceremonies, which included co-directing the horse segment that launched the Opening Ceremony.
+Jones with David Atkins, were the creative directors for the 2000 Sydney Olympics opening and closing ceremonies, which included co-directing the horse segment that launched the Opening Ceremony.
 He was responsible for Sydney's Millennium Celebrations and directed its New Year's Eve and Centenary of Federation celebrations.

-In 2002 with Atkins, Jones co-wrote and co-directed the stage musical, The Man from Snowy River: Arena Spectacular.
+In 2002 with Atkins, Jones co-wrote and co-directed the stage musical The Man from Snowy River: Arena Spectacular.
 Also that year, Jones staged the Independence Ceremonies of the Democratic Republic of East Timor for the United Nations.
-In November Jones directed the 2002 Gay Games Opening Ceremony, he greeted the audience of 38,000 with "Australia and the gay and lesbian community is not so much a melting pot ...
+In November, Jones directed the 2002 Gay Games Opening Ceremony, he greeted the audience of 38,000 with "Australia and the gay and lesbian community is not so much a melting pot ...
 We are more of a mixed salad, where every part remains separate, yet adds to the wonder of the whole ...
 I have been lucky, I have never had to come out, I was never in".

-In 2005 he produced a corporate event at the Jeddah Economic Forum in Saudi Arabia.
+In 2005, he produced a corporate event at the Jeddah Economic Forum in Saudi Arabia.
 Jones and Atkins worked on the ceremonies of the Doha 2006 Asian Games.
-Jones and Atkins also worked on the Opening Ceremony of Shanghai 2010 World Expo and the Ceremonies of the Vancouver 2010 Olympic Winter Games.
-From 2011 until 2019 Jones was Creative Director of Vivid Sydney.
+Jones and Atkins also worked on the Opening Ceremony of the Shanghai 2010 World Expo and the ceremonies of the Vancouver 2010 Olympic Winter Games.
+From 2011 until 2019, Jones was creative director of Vivid Sydney.

+Death

+Jones died after a short illness at his home in the Philippines, on 7 May 2024, aged 67.

 Awards

 Jones was honored with the Filipino-Australian of the Year Award 2014 by the Filipino Communities Council of Australia on the 13th Annual Conference gala night in Parramatta City, New South Wales.
-In 2019, he was awarded Member of the Order of Australia for his contribution to the country's arts as writer, director, performer, and author.
+At the 2019 Australia Day Honours, he was appointed Member of the Order of Australia (AM) "for significant service to entertainment as a writer, director, author and performer."